-Yes, all Law School doors will remain locked in Autumn Quarter.
+Yes, all Law School doors will remain locked in Winter Quarter.
 Upon entering the Law School each student must tap their ID card in order to access the building.
 You should not hold the door for anyone to enter behind you into the building.

 Will I be able to eat at the Law School?

 Yes, individuals may eat at the Law School, including in the Green Lounge or in a classroom during a lunch talk.
 Vaccinated individuals are not required to maintain distance while eating.
 Those individuals with an approved vaccine exemption must maintain 6ft of social distance while eating and drinking.